pwyckoff/pwyckoff.github.io/_posts/2023-02-07-nyt-climate.md.md

 ---

 Media attention has a significant impact on the politics of climate change (see Maxwell Boykoff’s work, for example).
+Coverage has an impact on public opinion, as well as on how policy questions are debated or framed.
 In this post, I use the New York Times’ API to assess how the newspaper has covered climate change over the past few decades.

-The dataset for the analysis is the subset of NYT articles from 1995-2022 that included climate change terms in their abstract.
+The dataset for the analysis is the subset of NYT articles from 1995-2022 that included climate change terms in their abstract (typically a paragraph of text provided by the API about the article).

 I look at:
 * the frequency of climate change articles over time, by